 A good idea is to have a couple of pots of cat grass on the go so that when one is more or less finished, you have the ‘one you prepared earlier’ and the cat will be impressed.

-You can grow the seeds inside or outside.
+You can grow the seeds indoors or outdoors.
 It will depend on the climate where you live.
 For the seeds to sprout, some warmth or a sunny spot is needed.
-Just follow the procedure for growing seeds of any type in your area.
+Just follow the procedure for indoor growing of seeds of any type in your area.

 Cat grass is safe to give to your cat.
 If you have grown it you know exactly what has gone into the preparation.
-However as with anything else, always observe your cat after eating anything that varies from the usual diet and this includes cat grass, for any unusual symptoms and of course visit a vet if you have any doubts.
+However as with anything else, always observe your cat for any unusual symptoms after eating anything that varies from the usual diet, and this includes cat grass.
+Visit a vet if you have any doubts.

 Due to increased popularity, seeds, containers, and sprouting kits are readily available online and at pet stores.

 Mold can be an indication that the potting soil is too wet.